totalgood/django-jsonbfield/README.rst

-**Note: This is basically a standalone version of the JSONB support in the Postgres contrib package of the Django master branch, targeted for the Django 1.9 release.**
+**Note:** This is basically a standalone version of the JSONB support in the Postgres contrib package of the Django master branch, targeted for the Django 1.9 release.

 JSONField
 ---------

-.. versionadded:: 1.9

 .. class:: JSONField(**options)